sensel/PD-objects/README.md

 19. total force
 20. area

+More detailed descriptions of the contact data can be found in the [Sensel API guide.](http://guide.sensel.com/api/#contact-data)

 # NOTES
 Currently, the external only supports detecting of individual contact points and their traits.
 Future revisions should focus on outputting the grayscale matrix of the surface pressure in a Gem-compatible format (and/or using other Pure-Data-compatible matrix formats that may be used by alternative visual data processing libraries).